huggingface/blog/npc-gigax-cubzh.md

 In this demo, you can **interact, have conversations with the NPCs and teach them new skills with just a few lines of Lua scripting!**

-You can start playing with the demo here 👉 [Link to Demo]
+You can play with the demo 👉 [here](https://huggingface.co/spaces/cubzh/ai-npcs)

-## How
+## Make your own demo 🔥

 Playing with the demo is just the first step!
 If you're **interested in customizing it**, [check out our comprehensive ML for Games Course tutorial for step-by-step instructions and resources](https://huggingface.co/learn/ml-games-course/unit3/introduction).

+We **can't wait to see the amazing demos you're going to make 🔥**.

+In addition, [you can check the documentation to learn more](https://huggingface.co/spaces/cubzh/ai-npcs/blob/main/README.md) on how to tweak NPC behavior and teach NPCs new skills.

 --
 The collaboration between Cubzh and Gigax has demonstrated **how advanced AI can transform NPC interactions, making them more engaging and lifelike.**

-If you want to dive more on Cubzh and Gigax don’t hesitate to join their communities:
+If you want to dive more into Cubzh and Gigax don’t hesitate to join their communities:

 - [Cubzh Discord Server](https://discord.com/invite/cubzh)
 - [Gigax Discord Server](https://discord.gg/rRBSueTKXg)

+And to stay updated on the latest updates on Machine Learning for Games, don't forget to [join the 🤗 Discord](https://discord.com/invite/JfAtkvEtRb)